St. Joseph School (Hilo, Hawaii): History

 arrived in 1900 to assume teaching and administrative responsibilities for the girls.

 In 1948, St. Mary's and St. Joseph's were consolidated into a new co-educational institution built on the present site at the intersection of Ululani and Hualalai Streets.
 The elementary school, high school, and gymnasium were built in 1948, 1949, and 1950, respectively.
 In 1951, the Marianist Brothers were reassigned to new teaching posts, and were replaced with a larger staff of nuns and lay teachers.
 The opening of the new school year in 1951-52 marked the beginning of St. Joseph as a complete co-educational school directly under the Pastor of St. Joseph Parish, part of the Diocese of Honolulu.

 Academics

 High school

 St. Joseph has a variety of educational opportunities for students.
-The school has six Advanced Placement classes, including European History, English Language and Composition, English Literature and composition, Chemistry, Calculus, and US Government and Politics.
+The school has six Advanced Placement classes, including European History, English Language and Composition, English Literature and composition, Chemistry, Calculus, and United States Government and Politics.